edgelesssys/edgelessrt/samples_edgeless/README.md

 During development, link your enclave against `ertdeventry`.
 Then `erthost` will transparently forward all commandline arguments and environment variables to the enclave application.
 The enclave has unlimited access to the host's filesystem.

-Once your application is ready to go into production, you can either switch to [Edgeless Mesh](#edgeless-mesh) or write a custom enclave entry function.
+Once your application is ready to go into production, you can either switch to [Marblerun](#marblerun) or write a custom enclave entry function.
 The [helloworld](helloworld/README.md) sample includes an example of the latter.

-## Edgeless Mesh
+## Marblerun
-Edgeless Mesh is the preferred way to run enclave applications in production: it seamlessly integrates with Edgeless RT and enables the creation of distributed confidential applications.
-Learn more at <https://edgeless.systems>.
+[Marblerun](https://github.com/edgelesssys/marblerun) is the preferred way to run enclave applications in production: it seamlessly integrates with Edgeless RT and enables the creation of distributed confidential applications.